goblet/goblet/docs/source/topics.rst

 Similarly, you can also define `requirements_file` to override the `requirements.txt`, in case your functions have different dependencies.

+Additionally for cloudrun you can deine a `dockerfile` as well.

 For example with the following files which each contain a function and share code in `shared.py`

 `func1.py`